Monday, February 22, 2016

 Now the first day of the feast of unleavened bread the disciples came to Jesus, saying unto him, Where wilt thou that we prepare for thee to eat the passover?

 a.
 NLT: On the first day of the Festival of Unleavened Bread, the disciples came to Jesus and asked, “Where do you want us to prepare the Passover meal for you?”
+[Scripture quotations marked (NLT) are taken from the Holy Bible, New Living Translation, copyright © 1996, 2004, 2007.
+Used by permission of Tyndale House Publishers Inc., Carol Stream, Illinois 60188.
+All rights reserved.]

 b.
 NIV: On the first day of the Festival of Unleavened Bread, the disciples came to Jesus and asked, “Where do you want us to make preparations for you to eat the Passover?”
+[THE HOLY BIBLE, NEW INTERNATIONAL VERSION®, NIV® Copyright © 1973, 1978, 1984, 2011 by Biblica, Inc.® Used by Permission of Biblica, Inc.® All rights reserved worldwide.]

 c.
 YLT: And on the first day of the unleavened food came the disciples near to Jesus, saying to him, 'Where wilt thou that we may prepare for thee to eat the passover?'
+[The Young's Literal Translation was translated by Robert Young, who believed in a strictly literal translation of God's word.
+This version of the Bible is in the public domain.]

 e.
 Worrell Translation: And on the first day of the unleavened bread the disciples came to jesus, saying, “Where dost Thou wish that we should prepare for Thee to eat the Passover!”
+[Copyright 1904 by A.S.
+Worrell.
+Copyright assigned to the Assemblies of God, Springfield, MO.
+This edition was published 1980 by the Gospel Publishing House, Springfield, MO 65802.
+Printed in the U.S.A.]

 1. “Now the first day of the feast of unleavened bread the disciples came to Jesus…”

-a.
-Now [1161 * de] [Strong: a primary particle (adversative or continuative); but, and, etc.:--also, and, but, moreover, now (often unexpressed in English).]
+b.
+Now [Strong: 1161 dé, deh; a primary particle (adversative or continuative); but, and, etc.:—also, and, but, moreover, now (often unexpressed in English).]

-b. the first [4413 * protos] [Strong: contracted superlative of 4253; foremost (in time, place, order or importance):--before, beginning, best, chief(-est), first (of all), former.]
+c. first [day] [Strong: 4413 prōtos, pro'-tos; contracted superlative of G4253; foremost (in time, place, order or importance):—before, beginning, best, chief(-est), first (of all), former.]

-c. of…unleavened bread [106 * azumos] [Strong: from 1 (as a negative particle) and 2219; unleavened, i.e. (figuratively) uncorrupted; (in the neutral plural) specially (by implication) the Passover week:--unleavened (bread).]
+e. [feast of] unleavened bread [Strong: 106 ázymos, ad'-zoo-mos; from G1 (as a negative particle) and G2219; unleavened, i.e. (figuratively) uncorrupted; (in the neutral plural) specially (by implication) the Passover week:—unleavened (bread).]

 1).
-The first day of was actually the Passover.
-Accoring to some sources, Kevin Howard and Marvin Rosenthal, The Feasts of the Lord, .”Often the two holidays are blurred together and collectively referred to as “the eight days of Passover.
+The first day was actually the Passover.
+According to some sources, Kevin Howard and Marvin Rosenthal, The Feasts of the Lord, .”Often the two holidays are blurred together and collectively referred to as “the eight days of Passover.
 In the days of the Second Temple (in Jesus time), it was also common to call all eight days the Feast of Unleavened Bread, (Luke 22:1, 7).

 a).
 Mark 14:12 And the first day of unleavened bread, when they killed the passover, his disciples said unto him, Where wilt thou that we go and prepare that thou mayest eat the passover?